Ekspozicija

 The Lithuanian Helsinki Group, established in 1976, represented various segments of the population, regardless of their religious and national differences.
 The Group recorded violations of human and peoples’ rights in the Soviet Union and informed the world.

-National revival movement Sąjūdis
+National Revival movement Sąjūdis

 In 1985, the Soviet Union began the process of democratisation of the state, the political system and society.
 From the summer of 1988, huge rallies inspired by the Sąjūdis, the Reform Movement of Lithuania, took place all over Lithuania, during which national symbols were used.
 On 11 March 1990, the newly elected Supreme Council of Lithuania, which included many deputies supported by the Sąjūdis, proclaimed the restoration of an independent Lithuanian state.
 There was still a long way to freedom, there were the victims of 13 January 1991 and Medininkai, but nothing could stop the liberation of Lithuania.
 On 31 August 1993 the last train carrying Russian troops left the territory of Lithuania.